Fork Union Military Academy: Athletics

 FUMA's athletic program is most famous for its football team, which has produced 117 NFL players, and for its track & field team, ranked as one of the best in Virginia.

 There are only two postgraduate athletic programs at Fork Union.
-The PG football team is led by head coach Frank Arritt.
-The PG basketball program was coached by Fletcher Arritt, the subject of a documentary titled "The Passing Game."
+Head coach Frank Arritt leads the postgraduate football team.
+The postgraduate basketball program was coached by Fletcher Arritt, the subject of a documentary titled The Passing Game.

 The Prep teams fielding players from grades 9–12 include Football, Basketball, Baseball, Lacrosse, Wrestling, Soccer, Cross Country, Track and Field, Orienteering, Shooting Sports, and Swimming and Diving.

 The Fork Union Outdoor Track team won its 20th straight VISAA state championship in 2008.

-Many athletes have gone on from the academy to compete in collegiate athletic programs, and pursue careers on professional teams.
-FUMA alumni have included numerous famous athletes, who have played in the NFL, MLB, and in numerous other leagues and sports.
+Many athletes have gone on from the academy to compete in collegiate athletic programs and pursue careers on professional teams.
+FUMA alumni have included numerous famous athletes who have played in the NFL, MLB, and in multiple other leagues and sports.